Madadog/three_osc/README.md

     * Originally had no bandlimited wave generation.

 ## TODO
+* Stereo
 * Use naive wave generation for modulation between oscillators? (stop ringing artifacts)
-* PWM
-* Stereo
 * Add oversampling with a control (for FM / PM)
 * Switch between Naive, Wavetable, and Additive synthesis with a control
 * Reduce super voices / optimize (switch to zynaddsubfx unison/chorus effect?)